beam-community/stripity-stripe/README.md

 ## Configuration

-To make API calls, it is necessary to configure your Stripe secret key (and optional platform client id if you are using Stripe Connect):
+To make API calls, it is necessary to configure your Stripe api key.

 ```ex
 use Mix.Config